Drilling and Service Rig Personnel

 2023 OaSIS

-Drilling rig personnel set up and use drilling rigs to explore viable sites for producing oil and gas.
-Each rig consists of a derrick, draw-works, and other surface equipment to provide the forces needed for a drill pipe to bore a hole into the earth.
-After the drilling rig reaches the layer of earth that contains oil or gas, it is removed from the site, and then service rig personnel complete the well construction.
+Drilling rig personnel set up and use drilling rigs to explore viable sites for producing oil, gas, helium, potash, lithium, and hydrogen.
+Each rig consists of a derrick, draw-works, and other surface equipment to drill a wellbore down into the earth.
+After the drilling rig reaches the target formation, it is dismantled and removed from the site, and then a service rig moves onsite to complete the well.

-Service rigs maintain, complete, and abandon oil and gas wells.
+Service rigs maintain, complete, and abandon wells.
 They are fully mobile units, carrying the derrick and rig floor to well sites.
 Service rig personnel drive rig equipment in convoy with other service rig vehicles from one well location to another.

 Working conditions vary with the tasks performed, rig location, and weather conditions.
 Rig personnel mostly work outdoors, often year-round in remote locations.
 They may be exposed to extremes in weather as well as the dirt, dust, noise, and fumes common around a rig.

 Work schedules vary with industry demand.
 Some personnel work 2 weeks followed by a week off.
-Drilling and service rig crew usually work 12-hour shifts, which include commuting time to and from work.
-They usually make their own way to their work site, so rig personnel may travel widely throughout the province.
-If the rig is in a remote location, crews operate out of a camp or stay at a nearby hotel.
+Drilling and service rig crews usually work 12-hour shifts, which include commuting time to and from work.
+While on shift, the crews may stay in a camp or a nearby hotel, or they may go home after their shift.

 The work is physically demanding and may involve lifting items weighing over 25 kilograms.
 Workplace hazards include working on slippery rig floors, working near or with heavy tools, and moving machinery.
 Rig personnel must follow standard safety practices.
 They must take part in safety meetings and emergency procedure drills.